doublesecretagency/craft-notifier/docs/events/manual-sending.md

 Manual sending is available for every event type.
 On the **Event** tab of a notification, choose an event type (Entries, Assets, Users, etc), then select **"When manually triggered"** from the event dropdown.

 Once you do, a **Trigger Label** field will appear.
 Use this label to differentiate manual triggers from each other when you have more than one trigger on the same element type.
-The label appears on both the element index page, and an individual element's edit screen (Craft 5 only).
+The label appears on both the element index page, and an individual element's edit screen.

 For example, you might have two manual notifications for entries: one to "Flag for review" and another to "Submit for approval".
 The labels help you tell them apart when sending.